FanChiMao/SRMNet/README.md

 use a selective kernel with residual block on the hierarchical structural named M-Net to enrich the multi-scale semantic information.
-Furthermore, our SRMNet has competitive performance results on three synthetic and two realworld noisy datasets in terms of quantitative metrics and visual quality.
+Furthermore, our SRMNet has competitive performance results on two synthetic and two realworld noisy datasets in terms of quantitative metrics and visual quality.